Riemann-Roch Theory for Graph Orientations: Luo's theorem on rank-determining sets

 The definitions of rank, genus, degree, and canonical divisor extend readily to metric graphs.
-The Riemann-Roch theorem for metric graphs was proven independently by Gathmann and Kerber \cite{gathmann2008riemann}, and Mikhalkin and Zharkov \cite{mikhalkin465tropical}.
+The Riemann--Roch theorem for metric graphs was proven independently by Gathmann and Kerber \cite{gathmann2008riemann}, and Mikhalkin and Zharkov \cite{mikhalkin465tropical}.
 When investigating linear equivalence of divisors on tropical curves one may forget both the embedding of the curve and the unbounded rays, thus reducing to the study of metric graphs.

-Hladk\'y, Kr\'al, and Norine\cite{hladky2007rank} proved that when computing the rank of a divisor on a metric graph, one need only consider subtracting chips from the vertices of $\Gamma$, and they used this result to demonstrate that the rank of a divisor can be computed in finite time.
-Luo\cite{luo2011rank} generalized this idea by defining a set of points $A$ to be {\it rank-determining} for a metric graph $\Gamma$ if when computing the rank of any divisor on $\Gamma$, we only need to subtract chips from points in $A$.
-A {\it special open set} $\U$ is a nonempty, connected, open subset of $\Gamma$ such that every connected component $X$ of $\Gamma \setminus \U$ has a boundary point $p$ with ${\rm outdeg}_X(p)\geq 2$.
-Luo introduced a metric version of Dhar's burning algorithm and applied this technique to obtain the following beautiful Theorem \ref{Luo}, which we now reprove.
+Hladk\'{y}, Kr\'{a}l, and Norine\cite{hladky2013rank} proved that when computing the rank of a divisor on a metric graph, one need only consider subtracting chips from the vertices of $\Gamma$, and they used this result to demonstrate that the rank of a divisor can be computed in finite time.
+Luo\cite{luo2011rank} generalized this idea by defining a set of points $A$ to be \textit{rank-determining} for a metric graph $\Gamma$ if when computing the rank of any divisor on $\Gamma$, we only need to subtract chips from points in $A$.
+A \textit {special open set} $\mathcal{U}$ is a nonempty, connected, open subset of $\Gamma$ such that every connected component $X$ of $\Gamma\setminus \mathcal{U}$ has a boundary point $p$ with $\mathrm{outdeg}_{X}(p)\geq 2$.
+Luo introduced a metric version of Dhar's burning algorithm and applied this technique to obtain the following beautiful {Theorem~\ref{Luo}}, which we now reprove.

-Before presenting the proof, we first note a motivating special case: given an acyclic orientation $\O$ of a metric graph and an edge $e$ in which the orientation changes direction, we can perform a direct path reversal inside of $e$ so that the edge is now oriented towards one of the two incident vertices without creating a directed cycle.
+Before presenting the proof, we first note a motivating special case: given an acyclic orientation $\mathcal{O}$ of a metric graph and an edge $e$ in which the orientation changes direction, we can perform a directed path reversal inside of $e$ so that the edge is now oriented towards one of the two incident vertices without creating a directed cycle.
 This follows by a similar argument to the one which was used in our proof of RR1 for showing that any acyclic partial orientation may be extended greedily to a acyclic full orientation.
-By the reduction at the beginning of Theorem \ref{Luo}, this observation may be converted into a proof that the vertices of $\Gamma$ are rank-determining, which is \cite[Theorem 3]{hladky2007rank} and \cite[Theorem 1.5]{luo2011rank}.
-See Figure \ref{VGisrankdet1}.
+By {Lemmas~\ref{Luonegrank} and \ref{Luodegg-1}}, this observation may be converted into a proof that the vertices of $\Gamma$ are rank-determining, which is \cite[Theorem 3]{hladky2013rank} and \cite[Theorem 1.5]{luo2011rank}.
+See {Fig.~\ref{VGisrankdet3}}.